Long-Range Dependence in Financial Markets: Empirical Evidence and Generative Modeling Challenges: Learning Long-Range Dependence through GANs

-To better compare the real and simulated price data, we examine their corresponding return distributions.
-Figure~\ref{fig:hist_real_fake_daily} illustrates the daily return distributions of both the real and simulated data.
-Although the simulated returns do not perfectly capture the concentration of real returns around zero, the left and right tails of the real return distribution are well modeled by the simulated data.
-This is particularly important in the context of risk management, where extreme gains and losses play a crucial role, and accurate modeling of tail behavior is essential\citep{danielsson2000value, cont2001empirical, embrechts2013modelling}.
-Based on the visualization of price time series and the comparison of return distributions between real and simulated data, we conclude that the selected path generated by Quant GANs effectively captures the key statistical properties of the real data.
-Therefore, we proceed to apply the three methods introduced in Section~\ref{sec:measure_LRD} to further investigate the LRD of the simulated data.
+To compare the real and simulated series at the return level, Figure~\ref{fig:hist_real_fake} displays the daily return distributions of the empirical data and the representative Quant GAN paths.
+The simulated returns do not perfectly reproduce the concentration of real returns around zero, but they capture parts of the left and right tail behavior.
+This is important for risk management, where extreme gains and losses play a central role and accurate tail modeling is essential~\citep{danielsson2000value, cont2001empirical, embrechts2013modelling}.
+These distributional comparisons suggest that the selected Quant GAN paths reproduce several important features of the real returns, but they do not by themselves establish whether long-memory structures are preserved.
+We therefore apply the R/S, DFA, and ARFIMA--FIGARCH diagnostics introduced in Section~\ref{sec:measure_LRD} to further investigate the LRD of the simulated data.